estroz/rerun-actions/README.md

-# rerun-actions-app
+# rerun-actions

-A GitHub App that re-runs Action Workflows via PR comment commands.
+A GitHub Action that re-runs other Action Workflows via PR comment commands.